-Instant Pot is a brand.
+Instant Pot (similar to Insta Pot) is a brand.
 It’s a registered trade name, put out by Instant Brands.

 Who invented the Instant Pot?
 The inventor of the Instant Pot, Robert Wang (a computer scientist), was the first to develop a cooking appliance that combined pressure cooker and slow cooker features in one.

 He released his first product in October 2010 – at Amazon and the following month his first sale for $140.

 When are Instant Pots used?
 Instant pots are used for one-pot meals cooked conveniently fast.
 They have multiple cooking functions with settings for cooking rice, making yoghurt, and much more.
 They’re great for slow-cooking, and even browning meat before adding to a stew, as well as for sterilizing bottles, yoghurt making, and steaming vegetables.

 But how are these features different to what we know of a pressure cooker?

 5 essential differences between instant pots and pressure cookers

 The main difference between an Instant Pot and a pressure cooker is the number of functions and adjustments offered by each.

 - Simple vs complex